I awoke several times in the night. Once I needed to go to the

 were salty tasting.
 Then right across the way was the pearl market.

 Kim was so excited that I almost had to hold her back.
+It was insane!
+Chinese people trying to sell anything and everything

 they had, at outrageous prices (because they know we do not really